pavelhromada/OpenVirtualKeyboard/README.md

             ├─ LanguageKey.qml
             └─ LanguageMenu.qml
 ```
-Particular style components may be provided with specific parent properties which should be used in
+Particular style components reference to specific parent properties which should be used in
 style implementation (text property for plain key style, shift state etc.).
 See sections below.

 > **Example:** for complete example of how to implement own style, you can inspire yourself with